-Dear << Name>>:
+Dear <<<First Name>> <<Last Name>>:

-Drazin and Warshaw is writing to inform you of a data security event experienced by our company that may have involved your information as described below.
+Bacon-Universal Holdings, LLC ("Bacon") is writing to inform you of a potential data security event experienced by our company that may have involved your information as described below.
 We take the privacy and security of all information in our care very seriously and are providing information about the event and steps you can take to help protect your information.

-What Happened: On or about February 12, 2023, we received an email alleging data theft from an unknown individual.
+What Happened: On August 22, 2023, we experienced a network disruption that impacted certain systems.
 Upon discovery, we took immediate action to address and investigate the event, which included engaging third-party specialists to assist with determining the nature and scope of the event.
-A thorough investigation determined that limited information maintained on our network may have been accessed by an unauthorized actor between February 6, 2023 and February 7, 2023.
+A thorough investigation determined that limited information maintained on our network may have been accessed by an unauthorized actor between August 18, 2023 - August 22, 2023.
 We then began a review of the contents of the data to determine the type of information contained within our files and to whom that information related.
-On November 28, 2023, we completed our review which included reviewing our files to locate address information in order to provide you with this notice.
+On January 26, 2024, our review was completed, which included working to locate accurate address information in order to provide you with this notice.

-What Information Was Involved: The types of information that may have been contained within the potentially affected data includes your first and last name, in combination with your <<variable data 1>>.
-Please note that we currently have no reason to believe that your information has been or will be misused as a result of this event.
+What Information Was Involved: The types of information that may have been contained within the affected data includes your first and last name, in combination with your <<Variable Text 1>>.

-What We Are Doing: We have taken the steps necessary to address the event and are committed to fully protecting all of the information that you have entrusted to us.
-Upon learning of this event, we immediately took steps to ensure our environment was secure and undertook a thorough investigation.
+What We Are Doing: We have taken the steps to address the event and are committed to fully protecting the information that you have entrusted to us.
+Upon learning of this event, we immediately took steps to secure our environment and undertook a thorough investigation.
 We have also implemented additional technical safeguards to further enhance the security of information in our possession and to prevent similar events from happening in the future.
 Additionally, we are offering you complimentary credit monitoring and identity protection services.
 Steps to enroll in this service are detailed below.